fusesource/mqtt-client/readme.md

 * `setWillRetain`: Set to true if you want the Will to be published with the retain option.

+* `setVersion`: Set to "3.1.1" to use MQTT version 3.1.1.
+Otherwise defaults to the 3.1 protocol version.

 ### Controlling Connection Reconnects

 Connection will automatically reconnect and re-establish messaging session